MCP HubMCP Hub

 Example Queries

-Here are some examples of queries you can ask:
+Here are some example queries you can ask Claude, Cursor, or any MCP Client:

 Development